FabLabUTFSM/WoodPulp-Filter---COVID-19/README.md

 - SEM Measurements, measure the porosity of the wood pulp sheets; it must be >0.1um
 - Particle counting measurement, measure filtering capacity of the material, the ideal scenario will be an N95 filtering capacity.
 - In case the material's porosity is bigger than 0.1um or the filtering capacity isn’t enough,  Arauco is going to modify their manufacturing process to get a tighter material, or we are going to test a Electrospinning machine.
-- Make the material Hydrophobic.
+- Make the material hydrophobic.
 -Industrial production.

 ## Filter Development